hoang-tran/hoang-tran.github.io/_drafts/how-to-write-automated-ui-tests-in-ios.md

 }
 {% endhighlight %}

-This is the correct password because I hard-coded it. (a combination of "username" and "correctPassword") 😜
+This is the correct password because I hard-coded it. (a combination of "appcoda" and "correctPassword") 😜

 About the **expectToGoToHomeScreen**, how do we know if we've already transitioned into another screen?

-We do it by:
+Well, we do it by:

 * expect the UI elements in the login screen to disappear.
 * expect to see UI elements of the Home screen.